-The movie soon set about disabusing me of this notion, from the colour palete on down All The Right Moves is a surprisingly bleak and hard hitting film.
-What it's really about is people, as young as they are, being trapped in a bad situation and having one chance to get out.
+The movie soon set about disabusing me of this notion, from the colour palette on down All The Right Moves is a surprisingly bleak and hard hitting film.
+What it's really about is people, young as they are, being trapped in a bad situation and having one chance to get out.
 This is the situation we find Cruise's Stef in.
-He's a high school senior, a star player on the football team with a few colleges sniffing around to give him a scholarship and he knows this is his only way out of an economically decaying future in a Pennsylvania steel town.
+He's a high school senior, a star player on the football team with a few colleges sniffing around to give him a scholarship, and he knows this is his only way out of an economically decaying future in a Pennsylvania steel town.

 Former cinematographer Michael Chapman paints the town in greys and browns, the colour and energy seeming to leak out of it along with the jobs and this, along with the way we see Stef's friend (Chris Penn) captured by the town when he gets his girlfriend pregnant, accentuates the urgency of escape.
 Interestingly, the image Cruise has built since this film played into my expectations, his characters usually lead such charmed lives that I expected the obstacles that Stef would have to face would be extremely minor, instead the conflict with his coach (a very good Craig T Nelson) seems as though it will consign Stef to the scrapheap.

 Cruise is also good.
 He's much less put together here than he has been in most of his films and Stef (while, of course, ridiculously handsome) does come off like a typical teenager.
 Cruise plays him naive but anxious, this comes through notably in the sex scenes, but also informs the rest of the character: Stef wants things; Lisa, his scholarship, and naively thinks that he can't, at this point, jeopradise his chances of having them.
-Cruise's youthful exuberance suits the opening part of the film well, and makes it all the more effective when he's beaten down.
+Cruise's youthful exuberance suits the opening part of the film well and makes it all the more effective when he's beaten down.

-It's a pity that Michael Chapman didn't direct more (only one more notable feature, Clan of the Cave Bear, followed this, which was his debut), instead returning to cinematography.
+It's a pity that Michael Chapman didn't direct more (only one more notable feature, Clan of the Cave Bear, followed this, his debut), instead of returning to cinematography.
 He shows an affinity for his characters, extracting uniformly strong performances from his cast, and his unobtrusive camera style makes their world feel real and vivid.